You do not need computing expertise to understand how important it is to save your work.

 Nevertheless, you can use this external hard drive as a helpful piece of backup software for the music or audio files you create.
 Plus, you can enjoy a 200GB subscription to Microsoft’s online storage, OneDrive, for two years for free.

 Users looking for a way to not only save the music they have produced, but also to boost the performance of their computer big time can look into the 850 EVO from Samsung.
-This device is available in 120GB, 250GB, 500GB, 1TB, and 2TB capacities.
+This device is available in 120GB, 250GB, 500GB, 1TB, and 2TB capacities, and is our number one choice for the best external SSD for music production.
 It features a SATA3 interface and TurboWrite technology.
 This particular technology allows the drive to use a part of its flash memory as a zone for buffering.

 Another feature that is found in this Samsung device is Real-time Accelerated Processing of I/O Data (RAPID), which allows it to use the available RAM in the system for input/output caching.
 This feature can help boost the performance of the computer.